Disaster readiness essentials for health systems

 In-Person: October 23, 2019, 1:00pm – 4:15pm (ET)

 This educational activity is jointly provided by AXIS Medical Education and TeleTracking Technologies, Inc. To receive 4 CE credits for this course, you must attend both courses (webinar and in-person).
-Register by September 30, 2019 for $99; registration between October 1-23, 2019 fee $199.
+If you are unable to attend the webinar and are able to attend in-person, you will receive 3 CE credits.
+Register by October 23, 2019 for $99.
 Participation in TeleCon not required to attend educational activity.

 Emergencies and disasters can happen at any time, putting the function of communities and the health of the people at serious risk.
 Countries with well-developed health systems and a well-trained, well-equipped workforce are better prepared to deal with disasters and save lives, especially in the first hours of the disaster and before additional emergency help arrives.
 This also helps build resilience into our health care and emergency management systems.

 In the US, there is a growing awareness of the need to build these capabilities and resilience into our health care organizations, their workforce, and other response agencies.
 Centers for Medicare and Medicaid Services [CMS] and other organizations have included various rules and policies as part of their oversight of health care organizations, but there is significant variability in capability, preparedness and resilience in a majority of these organizations.